Gugulethu-Nyoni/pylon/README.md

    - All commands check for existing files first
    - Provide helpful error messages for conflicts
    - Include clear "next steps" after creation

+   ## TO Do
+- Add Pricing Table Friendly formatting of features
+- structure for non crud features